GeekTrainer/learn-django/Module4/Module4_Unit6.md

 http://localhost:8000/dog_shelters/

-If eveything is configured correctly you should see the home page of the site.
+If everything is configured correctly you should see the home page of the site.

 ![Home Page](../Module4/Module4_Images/Module4_AppHomePage.PNG)